Robert D. McCrie

 Robert D. McCrie is an American academic, industry consultant, and an author.
 He is a professor at the John Jay College of Criminal Justice at the City University of New York, with his research focused on security management and prison reform.

 McCrie is most known for his book Security Operations Management, which is in its 4th edition as of 2024.
 His research focuses on the history of corrections, police procedures, security management, and the history of crime and countermeasures, with research also focusing on prison reforms.
 His authored works include publications in academic journals, including International Journal of Offender Therapy and Comparative Criminology and Crime & Delinquency as well as books such as Readings in Security Management: Principles and Practices.

 McCrie was also the founding editor in chief of the Security Journal 1989 to 1998.

 Education

-McCrie earned a B.A in Biology from Ohio Wesleyan University in 1960, followed by an M.S. in Biology from the University of Toledo.
-In 1992, he completed an M.A. in History from Hunter College and an M.Phil. from CUNY Graduate School & University Center in 1993.
-Furthermore, he received his Ph.D. in Urban History from the same institution in 1995.
+McCrie earned a Bachelor of Arts in Biology from Ohio Wesleyan University in 1960, followed by an Master of Science in Biology from the University of Toledo.
+In 1992, he completed an Master of Arts in History from Hunter College and an Master of Philosophy from the CUNY Graduate School and University Center in 1993.
+Furthermore, he received his Doctor of Philosophy in Urban History from the same institution in 1995.